desktopMenu

 Mr. Papania student taught at Oak Grove Middle & High Schools under the instruction of Jerry Pickering.
 During this time, he received WCU’s 2019 Outstanding Student Teacher in Instrumental Music Education Award.
 After finishing his undergraduate, Mr. Papania began a Master’s program studying Instrumental Conducting under Dr. Wes Dykes.

-Since finishing his collegiate studies, Mr. Papania has worked most recently as an Educational Representative with Music & Arts in Flowood, MS. He will begin his teaching career here as an Assistant Director with the Big Red Band.
+After finishing his collegiate studies, Mr. Papania worked as an Educational Representative with Music & Arts in Flowood, MS. He began his teaching career at here in Florence in 2022 as an Assistant Director with the Big Red Band.

 Email: Nic510@rcsd.ms